openoakland/openbudgetoakland/README.md

 ### Using the plugin to generate the API

 The WordPress plugin (OBO Custom Routes) that generates our API can be installed and used on any WordPress site, providing a database table with the expected column names is present.
 Currently, the plugin is hard-coded to expect a table called ```oakland_budget_items```.
 Obviously, that would be something you'd want to change if you were to use the plugin for another project.
 Additionally, database queries can easily be altered to fit a different table structure and to create different kinds of endpoints with a bit of PHP skill.

+### Developing locally

+To develop new features for the API, you may want to run Wordpress locally.
+This repo includes a configuration file for doing so with [Docker Compose](https://docs.docker.com/compose/).
+With Docker Compose installed, simply run `docker-compose up` in `wordpress plugin for custom API endpoints/` to activate linked containers for Wordpress, MySQL, and PhpMyAdmin.
+The Wordpress container will mount that directory as though it were Wordpress' `plugins/` directory, allowing your edits to the plugin files in `obo_custom_routes/` to be reflected in your Wordpress instance.
+(Additional plugins that are not part of this repository will appear in that directory; they should be ignored by git.)